What if you already have it all?

 I used to carry mom guilt like a second job.

 When my kids were babies and I went back to work, there was this quiet voice that whispered: you should be here.
 You're missing it.
-What kind of mother chooses a career?
+What kind of mother chooses this kind of career?

 And then one day I reframed it.
 Not with a self-help mantra, but with a real question: what example am I setting?